Nim may refer to any of the following:

 The following is a "Hello, World!" program written in Nim:

 echo "Hello World!"

-2. Shorthand for No Internal Message, NIM is sometimes used at the end of an e-mail subject line to indicate there is nothing more to the message than that said on the subject.
+2. Shorthand for No Internal Message, NIM may be used in an e-mail subject line to indicate there is no text in the body of the message.
 NIM helps the reader know they don't have to open the message.
 Since most e-mail programs and services now have a preview of the message body, NIM is rarely used today.